chrisbao/MSFin/README.md

        ![](Images/addsplocal.png)

-     > **Note:** By default, you could debug the JavaScript file by setting the break point in it.You could also attach the process to debug the web application code when click save.
-This is same for debugging the word add-in.
+     > **Note:** By default, you could debug the JavaScript file by setting the breakpoint in it.You could also attach the process to debug the web application code when click save.
+This is same for debugging the Word add-in.

      ![](Images/debugsp.png)